 - Support transformational change

 The workshop employs an adult learning approach characterized by a participatory and interactive training style.
 It engages participants in practical exercises and group work.
 Case studies and best practices allow the application of the UN leadership framework to real-life situations.

-The online component will last for three weeks, three webinars spread over five weeks, 26 Oct – 27 November 2020.
-The webinar is every other week.
-Each webinar week, participants go through assigned modules and reading materials, complete assignments and exercises.
-They also post to discussion forums to share experiences, questions and comments, and receive feedback from the instructors.
-Thereafter, participants will attend a three-and-a-half day face-to-face session from 2 – 5 December.
-The face-to-face component is designed to complement learned skills through practice and to receive feedback from peers and instructor.
+The 1st online component will last three weeks; three webinars spread over five weeks,26 October – 27 November 2020.
+Webinars are held every other week.
+During the week of each webinar, participants go through assigned modules and reading materials to complete assignments and exercises.
+They also post in discussion forums to share experiences, questions and comments, and receive feedback from the instructors.

-The webinar sessions will be conducted on the WebEx online platform.
-Self-paced modules and discussion forum for each week of the course will be designed and structured on the UNKampus, UNSSC’s Learning Platform.
+The webinar sessions will be conducted on the Zoom online platform.
+Self-paced modules and discussion forums for each week of the course will be designed and structured on the UNKampus, UNSSC’s Learning Platform.

-Participants need a computer (or mobile device), a reliable internet connection and either headset with microphone to connect to the audio through the computer, or a telephone.
+Participants need a computer (or mobile device), a reliable internet connection and either headset with a microphone to connect to the audio through the computer, or a telephone.
 We recommend accessing audio through the computer.
-No special software is required, but participants must be able to access WebEx, so please check the admin rights on your computer.
-We will send instructions for WebEx access to registered participants.
+No special software is required, but participants must be able to access Zoom, so please check the admin rights on your computer.
+We will send instructions for Zoom access to registered participants.
 We recommend you download the application and test your access in advance.

 This programme builds upon and complements other UNSSC courses for administrative assistants with the following activities: